MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Use the Azure Cosmos DB Data Explorer

-1. Open your Azure Cosmos DB account by opening the **ServerlessArchitecture** resource group, and then selecting the **Azure Cosmos DB account** name.
+1. Open your Azure Cosmos DB account by opening the resource group, and then selecting the **Azure Cosmos DB account** name.

 2. Select **Data Explorer** from the menu.